First Edition Version

 With the storyline drawing to a conclusion, Laymon throws in some all-out blood-drenched splatterpunk that gives Shaun Hutson or even James Herbert a run for their money.
 The grand finale to ‘Midnight's Lair’ shows the bottomless depths to Laymon's dark and twisted imagination, with a horror threat that goes way beyond anything that the reader is likely to have ever anticipated coming.

-The novel runs for a total of 253 pages.
+The novel runs for a total of 257 pages (which includes five of Malcolm McClinton’s black and white illustrations).

 © DLS Reviews